ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

 ```

 How to process a new transaction?
 We need to:
- - Dientify which user sent the transaction,
+ - Identify which user sent the transaction,
  - Update that user's balance,
  - Notify the user about their deposit.